Scuderi engine

-The Scuderi engine, in 2005-13 was a claimed new type of engine with claimed benefits.
-No engine to date has been produced commercially.
+The Scuderi engine, in 2005–2013 was a claimed new type of engine with claimed benefits.
+No engine to date has been produced commercially, despite reports of the engine's potential.
+The Scuderi family behind the engine has been involved in litigation related to investors' funds, and many performance claims have not been substantiated.

+Background

-In 2009 the company claimed to have raised $35M to develop the engine, and in 2010 said it was seeking to raise another $40m.
+In 2009, the Scuderi company claimed to have raised $35M to develop the engine, and in 2010 said it was seeking to raise another $40m.

-In 2013 the Scuderi company had to pay an SEC fine $100,000 fine and repay monies: for spending shareholder's money on Scuderi family members.
+In 2013, the Scuderi company had to pay an SEC fine $100,000 fine and repay monies: for spending shareholder's money on Scuderi family members.
 And in 2015 further SEC cases against Scuderi followed.